oracle-quickstart/oci-datastax/README.md

     terraform apply

-You'll need to enter `yes` when prompted.
+You'll need to enter a password shared by the `cassandra` user and OpsCenter `admin` user, and then `yes` when prompted.
 The apply should take about five minutes to run.
 Once complete, you'll see something like this:

 ![](./images/04%20-%20terraform%20apply.png)